newcontext-oss/kitchen-terraform/README.md

-- the default `attributes` mapping consists of equivalently named attributes for each output variable as well as a "terraform_state" attribute containing the pathname of the state file; additional or overridden associations can be added.
+- the default `attributes` mapping consists of equivalently named attributes for each output variable as well as a "terraform_state" attribute containing the pathname of the state file; additional or overridden associations can be added

-- the default `controls` collection is empty
+- the default `controls` collection is empty, which results in all of the profile's controls being applied

 - the default `hostnames` string is empty

-- the default `port` is obtained from the transport
+- the default `port` is obtained from the verifier or the transport

 - the default `username` is obtained from the transport